Free admission for OMC Delegates

 11.00 - 12.45, Room A

-EAST MED GAS POTENTIAL: ADDITIONAL RESOURCE TO BE FOUND AND EXPLOITED?
+EAST MED GAS POTENTIAL: ADDITIONAL RESERVES TO BE FOUND AND EXPLOITED?

 With 2 BCM of discovered gas reserves, the East Med area - offshore Egypt, Cyprus, and Israel confirmed its potential as a regional gas hub to serve both domestic and European markets.